Daandelange/kirby3-simplestats/README.md

 Depending on the installation method you used, proceed to the logical steps to update.

+After updating:
-After updating, review new options and configure as wished.
+- Review new options and configure as wished.
-Sometimes, a database upgrade is needed.
-Head to the panel's `Information` tab and follow instructions in the upgrade section.
+- Sometimes, a database upgrade is needed.
+If so, head to the panel's `Information` tab and follow instructions in the upgrade section.
-It's also a good idea to check the log file for any errors.
+- It's also a good idea to check the log file for any errors.

 ****